rdunlop/StenoTutor/README.md

 ----------
 * Next chord highlighting currently shows only first chord for words that require multiple strokes.
 * There is no check for the completion of the lesson dictionary, so there are no greetings yet and there may be errors too.
+* Being paused a long time, the words-per-minute measure is inaccurate
+* When nearing the end of a set of words, the application crashes

 Planned Features and Future Enhancements
 ----------------------------------------